 Help Your Spouse Set Boundaries

 Many caregivers struggle to partake in self-care and risk developing burnout.
-They provide care out of love and devotion but often lose sight of the personal sacrifices that they make to do so and the toll it takes on their health, finances, relationships and careers.
+They provide care out of love and devotion but often lose sight of the personal sacrifices they make to do so — and the toll it takes on their health, finances, relationships, and careers.
 Helping a spouse set and respect boundaries for their role is a difficult yet valuable way of supporting them.
 Doing so at the very start of assuming caregiving responsibilities sets the stage for a more realistic and balanced experience for the entire family.

 Have a frank discussion with your significant other about their plans for care.
 Nothing needs to be acted on immediately, but preparation and clear communication are crucial.
 Most seniors’ care needs increase over time as they age and their health wanes.
 Caregivers can be easily swept up in their duties, so thinking through hypothetical scenarios and asking each other challenging questions can help you both prepare for what’s to come.
+The following examples offer a good starting point for these conversations:

 These answers are not binding, but the discussion itself will help you both understand the gravity of caregiving and give you goals and boundaries to guide you throughout this journey.
 Enforcing these boundaries is another story, however.
 You and your spouse may be in full agreement during this initial discussion, but when emotions get the best of you both, rational thinking may take a back seat.
 Having regular check-ins with one another will help keep these goals fresh in your minds and allow you to acknowledge whether these boundaries are quickly approaching or have already been overstepped.
 Decisions can then be made as needed.